 The Calibration Register is calculated based on Equation 1.
-This equation includes the term Current LSB, which is the programmed value for the LSB for the Current Register (04h).
+This equation includes the term Current_LSB, which is the programmed value for the LSB for the Current Register (04h).
 The user uses this value to convert the value in the Current Register (04h) to the actual current in amperes.
 The highest resolution for the Current Register (04h) can be obtained by using the smallest allowable Current_LSB based on the maximum expected current as shown in Equation 2.
-While this value yields the highest resolution, it is common to select a value for the Current LSB to the nearest round number above this value to simplify the conversion of the Current Register (04h) and Power Register (03h) to amperes and watts respectively.
+While this value yields the highest resolution, selecting a value for the Current_LSB to the nearest round number above this value is common to simplify the conversion of the Current Register (04h) and Power Register (03h) to amperes and watts respectively.
 The R{SHUNT} term is the value of the external shunt used to develop the differential voltage across the input pins.

+$$CAL = \frac{0.00512}{Current_LSB \times RSHUNT}$$ (1)

+where

-$$CAL = \frac{0.00512}{Current_LSB \bullet R{SHUNT}}$$ where • 0.00512 is an internal fixed value used to ensure scaling is maintained properly (1) $$Current_LSB = \frac{Maximum Expected Current}{2^{15}}$$ (2)
+0.00512 is an internal fixed value used to verify scaling is maintained properly

+$$Current_LSB = \frac{Maximum Expected Current}{2^{15}}$$ (2)